 Building Your Keyword Ladder

-A keyword ladder is more than just a keyword difficulty tool—it’s your roadmap to understanding your industry’s competitive landscape.
+A keyword ladder is more than just a ranking metric tool—it’s your roadmap to understanding your industry’s competitive landscape.
 It starts with identifying competitors at different levels:

 Remember: Your website’s current SEO strength should match the KDs you target.
 For instance, if the average KD you currently rank for is around 12, attempting to rank for an 80-point keyword immediately probably isn’t realistic.
 Instead, use your keyword ladder to plan a gradual ascent to those more competitive terms.